jasonralston/jasonralston.github.io/_publications/Trust.md

 Our results raise serious concerns about the practice of using criminal records in hiring, as convictions are often poor indicators of actual culpability.'
-date: 2025-03-06
+date: 2025-05-01
-venue: 'Review of Law and Economics (Revise and Resubmit)'
+venue: 'Review of Law and Economics (Accepted)'
 paperurl:
 citation: Jason Ralston, Jason Aimone, Lucas Rentschler, and Charles North
-status: submitted
+status: published
 ---